Jude Bellingham

-He then signed for Real Madrid for a fee of €103 million.
-In his first season, Bellingham was the club's top league scorer, helped them win the league title and the Champions League, and was voted La Liga Player of the Season.
-He was included in the FIFPRO World 11 in 2023, 2024 and 2025, and finished third in the Ballon d'Or and FIFA The Best in 2024.
+Bellingham signed for Real Madrid in 2023 for €103 million.
+In his first season, he was the club's top league scorer, helping them to the league title and Champions League, and was voted La Liga Player of the Season.
+He was included in the FIFPRO World 11 for three consecutive years (2023, 2024, 2025), and finished third in voting for the Ballon d'Or and The Best FIFA Men's Player in 2024.

-Bellingham represented England at under-15, under-16, under-17 and under-21 levels.
-He made his first appearance for the senior team in November 2020, and represented the country at UEFA Euro 2020 and 2024 as well as the 2022 FIFA World Cup.
+Bellingham represented England at the under-15, under-16, under-17, and under-21 levels.
+He made his first appearance for the senior team in November 2020, and was part of the squads for the UEFA European Championship in 2020 and 2024, as well as the FIFA World Cup in 2022 and 2026.
+At the 2026 World Cup, Bellingham helped England finish in third place as he scored seven goals, making him England's all-time highest goalscorer in a single World Cup tournament.

 Early life and education

-Jude Victor William Bellingham was born on 29 June 2003 in Stourbridge, in the Metropolitan Borough of Dudley, West Midlands, the eldest son of Denise and Mark Bellingham.
-He is of Irish descent through his father, and Jamaican descent through his mother.
-His father Mark was, until 2022, a sergeant in the West Midlands Police, and a prolific goalscorer in non-League football.
-Bellingham's younger brother, Jobe, is also a footballer.
-Bellingham was privately educated at Priory School in Edgbaston, Birmingham.
+Jude Victor William Bellingham was born on 29 June 2003 in Stourbridge, in the county of West Midlands in England.
+He is the eldest son of Denise and Mark Bellingham.
+He is of Afro-Jamaican descent through his mother and Irish descent through his father.
+His paternal grandfather, William Bellingham, served in the British Army in Berlin before becoming a teacher and the head of modern foreign languages at Southend High School for Boys, and was a strong influence on Jude's patriotism and values.
+Jude's father was a sergeant in the West Midlands Police until 2022, and was a prolific goalscorer in non-League football.
+Jude's younger brother, Jobe, is also a footballer.
+Jude was privately educated at Priory School in Edgbaston, Birmingham.
+He graduated from Loughborough College with a BTEC level 3 certificate in sport in 2021.
 He grew up idolising Zinedine Zidane.
-Bellingham graduated from Loughborough College with a BTEC level 3 certificate in sport in 2021.

 Club career

 Birmingham City

-Bellingham joined Birmingham City as an under-8, after playing for Stourbridge Juniors.
-He played for their under-18 team at 14, and made his debut for their under-23 team at the age of 15, on 15 October 2018 away to Nottingham Forest's U23s.
-Entering the game after an hour, he scored the only goal in the 87th minute "sliding in to force the ball over the goal line after pressure by Kyle McFarlane on the keeper diverted the ball into his path."
-By March 2019, he had three goals from ten development squad appearances, had featured in FourFourTwos list of the "50 most exciting teenagers in English football", and was mentioned as of interest to major European clubs.
-He was gradually introduced to the first-team environment while still a schoolboy: increasingly training with the seniors, he accompanied them on matchday to observe, and travelled as the "19th man" for a Championship match in March.
+Bellingham joined Birmingham City as an under-8 after playing for Stourbridge Juniors.
+He played for Birmingham's under-18 team at age 14, and made his debut for their under-23 team at age 15.
+In his first game for the U-23 team, he scored the only goal as Birmingham defeated Nottingham Forest 1–0 on 15 October 2018.
+By March 2019, Bellingham had scored three goals from ten development squad appearances.
+He was featured in FourFourTwos list of the "50 most exciting teenagers in English football" and was drawing the interest of major European clubs.
+He was gradually introduced to the first-team environment, which included training with the team and accompanying them to an EFL Championship match in March 2019.